CalabreseLab/seekr/README.md

 #### seekr_gen_rand_rnas

 It's often useful to understand what we might expect "at random".
-One way to think about "random" with respect to kmers and RNA sequences, is to think about what would happen if the nucleotide or kmer contents was conserved, but shuffled.
+One way to think about "random" with respect to *k*-mers and RNA sequences, is to think about what would happen if the nucleotide or *k*-mer contents was conserved, but shuffled.
-`seekr_gen_rand_rnas` provides a way to conserve but shuffle kmers.
+`seekr_gen_rand_rnas` provides a way to conserve but shuffle *k*-mers.

 To conserve dinucleotide content, for example, run: